 The design of the research was that of a literature review that analyzed previous clinical trials involving human study participants to evaluate "the effectiveness and safety of medical cannabis and cannabinoids for chronic pain."

-"The studies reviewed included a number of cannabis- or hemp-derived cannabinoids, including CBD, CBDV, THC, and combination of CBD and THC."
+"The pain studies reviewed covered a number of cannabis- or hemp-derived cannabinoids, including CBD, CBDV, THC, and a combination of CBD and THC."

 The scientists used a strict inclusion methodology that considered 11,952 studies to refine this large pool of research down to fewer than 50 studies.
 "We included 32 unique trials with 5,174 patients," the median age of which was 53, with 55 percent females.
 Of the prior studies reviewed, 28 involved patients with chronic non-cancer pain and four for cancer-related pain.
 Non-cancer pain included neuropathic, that related to spasticity, nociplastic pain, nociceptive pain, and medication overuse headaches.

 Among all study participants, the mean baseline pain score was 6.1 VAS (out of 10).
-The studies reviewed included a number of cannabis- or hemp-derived cannabinoids, including CBD, CBDV, THC, and combination of CBD and THC.
+The pain studies reviewed covered a number of cannabis- or hemp-derived cannabinoids, including CBD, CBDV, THC, and a combination of CBD and THC.